 Hosting:

-Virtual hosting for student and recruiting events that are held remotely due to extenuating circumstances are considered valid business expenses and thus non-taxable when the actual cost of the meal is paid by U-M. Providing gift cards/certificates for these events is subject to the University’s policy on “Gifts, Prizes, Awards” (SPG 501.12).
+Virtual hosting for student and recruiting events that are held remotely due to extenuating circumstances are considered valid business expenses and thus non-taxable when U-M pays the actual cost of the students’ or prospects’ meals.
+Providing gift cards/certificates for these events is subject to the University’s policy on “Gifts, Prizes, Awards” (SPG 501.12).

 Virtual hosting of employees — sending meals to the homes of employees for virtual meetings or events — is not considered a valid business expense under the institutional interpretation of IRS guidelines for meals.